junlong4321/tp/docs/UserGuide.md

 | **Undo**                          | `undo`                                                                                      |                                                                    |
 | **View change history**           | `view-history`                                                                              |                                                                    |

-The following subsections will elaborate on the specific details of each Tutor's Pet command.
+The following subsections will elaborate on each Tutor's Pet command.

 ### General